fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 ![Icinga Web 2](./img/biti-ipm-icinga-check-2.png)

 You can click the "Check now" button as many times as you want.
 You will notice changes of the Plugin Output (more or less free memory).
-Notification bars will disappear after a few seconds.
+Notification bars will pop up and disappear after a few seconds.

 ## Acknowledgements